jlobos/instagram-web-api/README.md

 6. Click `Two-Factor Authentication`
 7. Click `Authentication App`
 8. Click `Set Up Another Way` at the bottom of the screen
-9. Copy the long key that consists of random letters and numbers -> **This will be your TOTP Token**
+9. Copy the long key that consists of random letters and numbers -> **This will be your secret key**
 10. Open Google Authenticator (or the app you use to store 2FA keys)
 11. In Google Authenticator click the plus icon at the botttom left of the screen
 12. Click `Enter a setup key`